 Strain Measurement Devices has built a business around designing fully engineered custom solutions to the complex needs of our customers.
 While we offer a wide range of in-stock parts to satisfy these needs, it is increasingly common that a more customized product is required.
 These standard parts serve as a foundation to assist during the “proof of concept” stage of a custom project.

-When customization is required, our team of engineers are available to work with you, whether it be to modify an existing part or produce a new design.
+When customization is required, our team of engineers is available to work with you, whether it be to modify an existing part or produce a new design.
 Our ISO9001 and ISO13485 certifications make us well-equipped to handle all of your industrial or medical device needs.

 The most common reasons for customizing bubble sensors include:

 - Large tubing sizes

 - Combining with other technologies (e.g. combined bubble and occlusion sensors)

 - Adding an integrated lid to hold the tube in place